Farm of Qi — Gathering around the fire

 Self-Sustaining System + Replicate the Model

-🔲Farm operating costs covered by yield + Qi
+🔲Farm operating costs covered by yield + Qi + video revenue

-🔲Net-zero energy (solar + mining revenue)
+🔲Net-zero or net-positive energy (solar + mining + V2H)

 🔲Publish Farm of Qi playbook (open source)

-🔲Scout second site for replication
+🔲Scout second site for Computational Thermoeconomics replication

 Land & Ecology